OUR VISION: Healthy, climate-resilient communities working together to enhance, restore and protect biodiversity and build a better, greener world.

 Spending time in nature has been proven to improve both our physical and mental wellness.
 Getting outdoors into the fresh air and exploring the green spaces around us, whether in the forest or in a more urban environment, can lower stress, improve our attention span and brighten our mood.
 In addition, as we walk, we can witness many life cycles at play, from flora to fauna, while also having time to ourselves for quiet and peaceful contemplation.

-Before you go out.
+Before you go out, be prepared.

 Consider bringing a camera or smartphone and/or a notebook and pencil to record your observations, and any ideas or questions you might want to follow up on.
 If you will be collecting fallen leaves or pinecones, bring a small bag.
 Dress for comfort, safety, and the weather (layers are recommended).
 Bring along water (preferably in a reusable bottle) and a snack or two.
 Consider also investing in hiking boots and hiking poles if you are planning a more challenging hike.
 And remember to protect yourself from the sun, and from ticks, when going into the woods or brushy areas.